The Cross-Eyed Pianist:

 Simon has been touring the newly released solo piano CD ‘Stations of the Cross’, which has received consistent praise from press and public alike.

-3 new electroacoustic works for trombonist Matthew Gee will be released later in 2017 and Simon is currently composing a major new work for pianist Jesper Olsson which will be premiered in autumn 2018.
+3 new electroacoustic works for trombonist Matthew Gee will be released in Spring 2018 and Simon is currently composing a major new work for pianist Jesper Olsson which will be premiered in autumn 2018, as well a work for percussionist Jonny Axelsson, to be performed in 2019.

 With CD and Hi Resolution Digital Downloads already available, other products such as scores and articles will be coming soon.